andyshinn/wbld/README.md

 ## Commands

 There are two primary commands.
-If `version` is not specified it defaults to the current `master` branch:
+If `version` is not specified it defaults to the current `main` branch:

 ### `./build builtin <environment> [version]`